-This ever-renewing American myth is explored by Walter Russell Mead in a fascinating series of posts called The Death of the American Dream:
+This ever-renewing American myth is explored by Walter Russell Mead in a fascinating series of posts called

 "This isn’t the first time the American Dream has died.
 The old dream — your own farm rather than your own home — once dominated American culture, politics and family life as much as the family home ever did.
 The slow and painful death of that dream was one of the country’s core preoccupations in the first half of the twentieth century.
 The death of the new dream is likely to be a big deal as well."